soulweaver91/APManualTracker-Jazz2/README.md

 same author as this pack.
 It supports automatic marker updates based on the multiworld state and sending checks from the map itself.

-The current implementation is still partially in the works when it comes to more complex parts of logic.
-This will hopefully be rectified in the near future.
+The current implementation should be more or less feature complete, though some parts of the logic might perform a little poorly at the moment (mostly revolving around weapon access when TNT is the sole method for breaking blocks or trigger crates).
+This will hopefully be alleviated some time soon.

 ## Installation
 Provided you already have PopTracker installed, this pack is installed the